Arnold Zable finds resilience and inspiration among the survivors of extraordinary suffering.

 Suzanne Marks is a member of the Board of the Jessie Street National Women’s Library and the Sydney University Chancellor’s Committee.
 Her professional life has been in equity, human rights, teaching and conflict resolution.

-You can buy The Watermill from Abbey’s at a 10% discount by quoting the promotion code NEWTOWNREVIEW here or you can buy it from Booktopia here.
+You can buy The Watermill from Abbey’s at a 10% discount by quoting the promotion code NEWTOWNREVIEW here.

 To see if it is available from Newtown Library, click here.